joel-karr/dontthinkwhenyoucode/The_Origin.md

 <!-- begin sect1 -->

-## Why This Matters More Than Your Salary
+## Why This Matters More Than Your Salary {#sec-why-this-matters-more-than-your-salary}

 Csikszentmihalyi's findings have huge implications for engineers.
 Flow isn’t just an academic concept.
 It explains why the same coding work sometimes feels effortless and energizing, and other times feels like a grind.
 When you're building something just for the money, even lots of money, you're engaged in exotelic activity.
 The reward is external to the work itself.
 But when you're focused on a challenging technical problem that matches your skill level, providing clear goals and immediate feedback, you enter a flow state.